 Steve Rotman has over thirty years of experience in the practice of law.
-For the last ten years his practice has focused on pharmaceutical product liability litigation.
+For the last 20 years his practice has focused on pharmaceutical product liability litigation.
 Prior to that his practice encompassed personal injury, product liability, constitutional law litigation, and commercial litigation, both on the defense and plaintiff sides.
 He has experience with trials in state and federal courts, with AAA arbitrations, mediations, and appeals in state and federal courts.
-He has tried alone or with others, three pharmaceutical products cases, two medical malpractice cases, a medical device case, several construction cases, and several commercial cases.
+He has tried alone or with others, pharmaceutical and medical device products cases, medical malpractice cases, construction, family law, and commercial cases.

 In the PPA litigation (decongestants associated with hemorrhagic stroke) (2000-2006), Steve was principally responsible for the MDL general causation Daubert briefing and general causation expert witness work.
 He took multiple depositions of defense liability witnesses and MDL causation experts in the fields of epidemiology and stroke neurology.

-In HRT (2007-2012), Steve contributed to common benefit work regarding Daubert issues, safer alternative science development, recruitment of case specific causation, cell biology and epidemiology experts, and was primarily responsible for negotiating an aggregate settlement.
-For individual HRT cases (2007-2012), he handled all causation witnesses in two federal court trials (one settled post defense verdict; one plaintiffs’ verdict resulting in a $4 million compensatory award and punitive damages to be determined by the judge (pending).
+In HRT (2007-2012), Steve contributed to common benefit work regarding Daubert issues, safer alternative science development, recruitment of case specific causation, cell biology and epidemiology experts, and was primarily responsible for negotiating an aggregate settlement for clients who were exposed to estrogen without a progestogen.
+For individual HRT cases (2007-2012), he handled all causation witnesses in two federal court trials (one settled post defense verdict; one plaintiffs’ verdict resulting in a $4 million compensatory and punitive damages award.
 He also recruited experts in oncology, pathology, cell biology, radiology, and epidemiology, and took or defended over 80 depositions.

-He continued to focus on pharmaceutical product liability litigation from 2007 through 2012.
-The pharmaceutical cases included lawsuits concerning diet pills associated with heart and lung disease; hormone therapy associated with breast cancer; pain patches associated with sudden death; Cox-2 inhibitor pain medications associated with heart attacks; Yaz birth control pills associated with clotting injuries, and Paxil birth defect cases.
-That representation involved extensive work with experts in the fields of epidemiology, pharmacology, toxicology, neurology, neurosurgery, neuropsychology, oncology, radiology, cardiology, pathology, life care planning, physical therapy, and economics.
-These cases also entailed the review and analysis of documents obtained in discovery, both in hard copy and in electronic databases.
+Steve has also represented clients in diet pill litigation causing heart and lung injuries, Cox-2 inhibitor pain medications associated with heart attacks; Yaz birth control pills associated with clotting injuries, and Paxil birth defect cases.
+Steve is currently involved in representing clients who have developed smoking-related disease if they started to smoke in their teens, clients with birth defects associated with Zofran exposure; clients with defective IVC filters; clients who used talcum powder products and developed ovarian cancer, and clients with defective Essure birth control devices.
+Those cases involved extensive work with experts in the fields of epidemiology, pharmacology, toxicology, neurology, neurosurgery, neuropsychology, oncology, radiology, cardiology, pathology, life care planning, physical therapy, biostatistics, vascular surgery, radiology and interventional radiology, and economics.
+These cases also entailed the review and analysis of documents obtained in discovery.

 Steve served as Chair of the Daubert/Expert Witness Admissibility litigation group of the American Association for Justice (AAJ) and was awarded a Medal for Excellence for his service to AAJ.
 He has been invited to speak at local Bar Association and national legal conferences on the subjects of electronic evidence, medical evidence, and proving causation in pharmaceutical cases.